rpm-software-management/rpm/docs/README.md

 The Reference Manual is currently not shipped in rendered form in the tarball.

-To render the site locally, configure your build with the CMake option `ENABLE_JEKYLL=ON` and run:
+To render the site locally, run the following command from your CMake build directory (requires Podman):

     make site

-This uses Podman to build the site and then serves it locally at `http://0.0.0.0:4000` for preview.
+This builds the site in a container and then serves it locally at `http://0.0.0.0:4000` for preview.
 You can further tweak this behavior with the following CMake options: